Frequently asked questions (FAQ)

 Whether via phone or app: the emergency control centres respond to every emergency call.
 So as not to delay or impair the handling of real emergencies unnecessarily, we need to prevent the app from being used when no direct emergency exists as much as possible.

 Thus, the registration process includes a verification of your telephone number.
-This enables us to track intentional violations of the nora terms of use using the telephone number.
+This enables us to take measures to prevent misuse of the emergency call app and to track intentional violations of the nora terms of use using the telephone number.

 During registration, the app records your phone number and your name and transfers this data to the emergency servers.
 For more information on how data is processed and stored, see the data protection FAQ.